 ⚠️ This article is for Preferred or soon-to-be Preferred Sellers.
 Becoming a Preferred Builtifirst Seller is currently invite-only.

-If you're new to Builtfirst & looking for a setup guide, refer to our Getting Started Guides for Sellers here.
+If you're a new Builtfirst seller & looking for a setup guide, refer to our Seller Onboarding Guides here.

 How it Works

-• Add your offer to their marketplace: The easiest, most-common way to partner.
-You create an offer broadly available to all Builtfirst Partners or certain groups and they add it to their community.
+Adding your offer to their marketplace: The easiest, most-common method.
+You create an offer broadly available to all Builtfirst marketplaces or certain groups and they add it to their community.

-• Upload a Deal: Partners can upload a deal and its details on your behalf.
-You'll then edit and approve the offer.
+Upload a Deal: Partners can upload a deal and its details on your behalf.
+They will take responsibility for working with you to keep those details up-to-date.

-• Contact: You or a teammate can be listed as a contact for partners to message directly in-platform.
-This contact will receive an email notification and can reply directly in-app.
+Contact: You or a teammate can be listed as a contact for partners to message directly in-platform via the Inbox.
+These contacts will receive an email notification and can reply to marketplace owners directly in-app.

 Getting Started

-• Create your account here if you haven't yet
+Create your account here if you haven't already.

-• Landing page redemption: Keep your page generic and avoid using Builtfirst branding, as it can cause confusion for startups in a white-labeled VC marketplace.
+If you'll have founder redeem your discount(s) via a landing page: Keep your page generic and avoid using Builtfirst branding, as it can cause confusion for startups in a white-labeled marketplace.

 Going Live as Preferred & Maintaining Preferred Status